xavidelamo/mgci-docs/docs/source/sepal.rst

 - Custom layers
    - Vector file:
-   - GEE Asset name: `Upload an asset in GEE <https://docs.sepal.io/en/latest/setup/gee.html#upload-files-to-gee>`_
+   - GEE Asset name: see how to `upload an asset in GEE <https://docs.sepal.io/en/latest/setup/gee.html#upload-files-to-gee>`_

 As all the processing is done in GEE, all custom layers have to be previously stored as an `earth engine asset <https://developers.google.com/earth-engine/guides/asset_manager>`_ in your GEE account (it could be private) or in a third-party account as a public asset (see `how to upload an asset in GEE <https://docs.sepal.io/en/latest/setup/gee.html#upload-files-to-gee>`_).
 The dropdown menu will query all the assets in your GEE folder that matches the Image type.
 You can select it from the dropdown or write/paste it directly.

 .. warning:: The  Administrative Boundaries provided in SEPAL-MGCI are in the public domain.
 The designations employed and the presentation of material on this map do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
-If using SEPAL-MGCI for official purposes, it is recommended that users use an official boundary provided by the designated office of their country.After selecting the desired area, click over the :guilabel:`Select these inputs` button and the map will show up your selection.
+If using SEPAL-MGCI for official purposes, it is recommended that users use an official boundary provided by the designated office of their country.

+After selecting the desired area, click over the :guilabel:`Select these inputs` button and the map will show up your selection.

 .. note::

     You can only select one area of interest.
-In some cases, depending on the input data, the process could take longer (see `calculation <calculation>`).
+In some cases, depending on the input data, the process could take longer (see :ref:`calculation <calculation>`).

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/1_aoi_selection.PNG
    :align: center